KratosMultiphysics/CoSimIO/tutorial/c/README.md

 ```
 You may also allocate the memory for data by `CoSimIO_Malloc()` function.
 If the allocated size is larger that imported data then there is no reallocation is done but if imported data is larger, then only if the data is allocated by `CoSimIO_Malloc()` function a reallocation will be done.
 If not, it will gives an error.

+This example can be found in [integration_tutorials/c/export_data.c](../../tests/integration_tutorials/c/export_data.c) and [integration_tutorials/c/import_data.c](../../tests/integration_tutorials/c/import_data.c).

 ## Tutorial 5: Mesh Exchange
-After seeing how we transfer raw data between solvers, it is time to see how we can export and import meshes.
+After seeing how we transfer raw data between solvers/software-tools, it is time to see how we can export and import meshes.
 For exporting the mesh one may use the `ExportMesh()` method:

 ```c++